Federal Donuts: History

+In 2024, the chain relocated its flagship location from 1219 South 2nd Street to 22 Wolf Street in South Philadelphia (next to 2300 Arena).

 Menu

-Locations serve doughnuts, chicken, and coffee.
+Locations serve donuts, chicken, and coffee.
 Founder Tom Henneman has referred to these three items as "...the three comforts".
 The restaurant introduced a breakfast sandwich in 2019.
 In 2022, the restaurant switched from serving bone-in chicken to boneless chicken tenders in its fried-chicken combo.

 The restaurant has collaborated on foods with other Philadelphia-based companies, including Pizza Brain and Little Baby's Ice Cream.

-Media

-Federal Donuts was featured on a Philadelphia episode of the Travel Channel's Man Finds Food in 2014.

-Adam Sandler is depicted wearing a Federal Donuts sweatshirt in the 2022 Netflix film The Hustle.